silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

     # ruby eval.rb

 After entering this command, your prompt will simply sit there and do nothing.
-That's because also unlike our previous programs, this one expects some input from the user.
+That's because unlike our previous programs, this one expects some input from the user.
 For now just provide no input by pressing <kbd>Enter</kbd>:

     # ruby eval.rb